waiwailk/LoraTechTest/README.md

 ![Screenshot](screenCap/sqlfileresult.JPG)

 To place safe, you can diff check the dumpy verify data to check if it has been run correct by diff.
+You may need to convert as Unix EOL file format if you find difference and running on windows.

 ![Screenshot](screenCap/diffdata.JPG)